-Then, you would want to have flexible working hours, different ways of measuring your productivity (for example, not time on the job but work produced), and remote work, if possible for your profession.
+Then, you would want flexible working hours, different ways of measuring your productivity (for example, not time on the job but work produced), and remote work, if possible, for your profession.

 This is when you enter into a conflict with the external collective quadrant.
-Here, you have four options: leave, persevere, neglect, and voice.
+You have four options: leave, persevere, neglect, and voice.

 You can simply leave the company/organization/community/country and go to a different place.
 Most people decide to do this.

 This is when you see that the situation isn’t good, but you decide to stick at it and wait for the perfect time (or position) where you can implement change.